an application for divorce may be applied solely or jointly.

 - Is an Australian citizen by birth, descent or by grant of Australian citizenship, or

-It must be proved satisfactorily to the court that the couple has been separated for at least 12 months and one day prior to the application for divorce.
-Under the Family Law Act 1975 the only ground for divorce is that the marriage has broken down irretrievably.
-This is called the no fault principle.
+It must be proved satisfactorily to the court that the couple has been separated for at least 12 months and one day before the application for divorce.
+Under the Family Law Act 1975, the only ground for divorce is that the marriage has broken down irretrievably.
+This is called the no-fault principle.
 The 12 months requirement is like a test period during which parties are presumed to have tried to give their marriage a chance.
 Hence, the court will no longer be looking into the reasons why the marriage ended.
 Instead, parties will focus on presenting evidence that the marriage has irretrievably broken down and there is no reasonable likelihood that the parties will get back together.

 If there are children below 18 years old, the court will only grant the divorce if appropriate arrangements for them have been provided.
 If there are no children below 18 years old or if the application is jointly filed, parties need not attend the proceedings.